-Make sure your Edmonton technician provides proof of business license and insurance, we would be more than happy to show you our licenses and insurance certificates.
+Make sure your Edmonton technician has proof of business license and insurance, we would be more than happy to show you our licenses and insurance certificates.

 Can I get an estimate on my repair?

-Should I get regular maintenance on my heating system?
+Should I get annual maintenance on my heating system?